Sia Boey Urban Archaeological Park: History

 Following the relocation of the Sia Boey Market to Macallum Street Ghaut in early 2000s, the site was earmarked for a while as Penang Island's transit hub.
 This grew into the Komtar LRT Station, which was originally planned to be built on top of the idle market building, but because to local resistance, the station was moved to Magazine Road instead, saving the heritage structure from demolition.

 In October 2015, the Centre for Global Archaeological Research, University of Science Malaysia, discovered a granite construction that was eventually identified as the Old Prangin Canal Basin.
 Penang Development Corporation, as the project owner, and George Town World Heritage Incorporated, as the project partner, were motivated by the archaeological potential of these discoveries to develop the site into Malaysia's first Urban Archaeological Park.

 In February 2018, the Technical Review Panel (TRP) approved the rejuvenation after hearing the plans.
 Following the completion of the diversion in October 2016, the Sia Boey Rejuvenation Project was officially kickstarted on March 25, 2018, the rehabilitation took undertaken from May to August 2018, with the goal of transforming Sia Boey into a place where development and historical conservation can coexist.
-Penang Chief Minister Chow Kon Yeow officially opened the country's first Urban Archeological Park on 9 November 2019.
+Penang's Chief Minister Chow Kon Yeow officially opened the country's first Urban Archeological Park on 9 November 2019.

 The Sia Boey Urban Archeological Park adds to the UNESCO World Heritage Site of George Town.
 It adds to the great universal value by providing programming and space for local residents, as well as repairing shophouses and embodying the cohabitation of heritage conservation, cultural heritage education, urban greenery, and sustainable development.